alex-cova/dooq/README.md

 * Target class must have a default constructor
 * Target class must have getters and setters for all fields to parse

-if you want to omit some fields, you can use `@DynamoIgnore` annotation or `transient` keyword on field, **this doesn't apply to records.**
+if you want to ignore some fields, you can use `@DynamoIgnore` annotation or `transient` keyword on field, **this doesn't apply to records.**

 # Key Differences